kalyanghosh/FullyConnectedRegressionNetworks/README.md

 # Cell_Counting_using_FCRNs
-This project deals with the task of automated cell counting in microscopy using Fully Constitutional Regression Networks
+This project deals with the task of automated cell counting in microscopy using Fully Convolutional Regression Networks

 # TEAM MEMBERS:
 1. KALYAN GHOSH